 Around 1 hour into the hike the path steepens until it reaches a short ridgeline.
 From the ridgeline, the last few zig-zags lead to the first summit.

 From the first summit, you have to downclimb a short cable section to a col and follow the last hundred meters to the second summit with a big cross at the top.

 What to bring and wear on a hike

 Trekking Poles – I never leave the parking lot without my trusted pair of Black Diamond Carbon trekking poles.
 They are extremely lightweight (only 300 grams a pair) yet easily handle any type of environment I find myself in.

 Hiking Boots – There is a lot of scree the higher you go on the hike.
-You definitely need a good and sturdy pair of hiking boots.
-I highly recommend the Hanwag Alverstone boots which I have been testing for the past year and am really happy with.
+You need a good and sturdy pair of hiking boots.
+I highly recommend the Hanwag Alverstone boots which I have been testing for the past year and am happy with.

 Down jacket – even though the hike is very sun-exposed it still gets quite cold at the summit.
 I always carry my down jacket or down vest in the backpack with me.
 I’ve linked above to a few of my favorite down jacket brands

 Revolution Race hiking trousers – my go-to brand for hiking trousers.
 They have an excellent price-to-quality ratio and their designs are innovative without compromising comfort or durability.
-In the pictures, you can see me wearing their GP Pro Rescue Pants in dark olive color.
+In the pictures, you can see me wearing their GP Pro Rescue Pants in a dark olive color.

 Hydrapak water bladder – Make sure to bring lots of water on this hike.
 I always carry a minimum of 3 liters with me and another 0.5-liter pouch for my dog – Jasper.
 There is no possibility to fill up water along the trail.

 Where to stay nearby